udexon/GOQ/Q2_Media_Control.md

 - A question has an anonymous leveling effect compared to a subject heading, which a reader would normally associate it to an author, and may prejudice against the article by the fame of the author.

+- GOQ_Q5: Will GOQ_Q4 be drown by other questions, e.g. by parties who have vested interested in media control?

 (I am writing this on an on-going basis.
 If you are impatient, please leave me a message.
 I am also finding new evidence that Graph of Questions is an effective and productive format to organize impromptu writings.)